Table of Contents_

 You might have heard of Kwikset Kevo and didn’t even know it.
 It’s founder appeared on Shark Tank under the company name Unikey.
 Although he wasn’t able to strike a deal with the Sharks, he was able to license the tech to Kwikset and bring the smart lock to market.
+The company makes some of the best smart locks.

 I reviewed the Kevo and for the most part liked what I saw.
 At the time of that review there were features that Kwikset promised would arrived down the pike.
 One of those features was the ability to remote un/lock the door from any where you had an internet connection on your smartphone.
 And yes, it’s here and it’s called Kevo Plus.